 The natural human reaction to a critical or abusive boss is to react in the same spirit or not at all.

 If you respond in the same spirit you risk appearing insubordinate; if you don’t respond at all you risk appearing indifferent.
 The best way to respond is in the opposite spirit.
+The Bible says, “A soft answer turns away wrath.”
+Proverbs 15:1.
+Jesus taught the same principle in the Sermon on the Mount.
 See Matt.
 5: 38-45.
+This does two things.

 As Kingdom citizens, we can be receptive if we are truly doing our work for the Lord, not for men . . .”
 Colossians 3:23.
 Understanding for Whom we ultimately work enables us to respond in the proper spirit, which makes surviving, and even thriving, with the horrible boss possible.